2023 Parent Handbook

-I hope you are ready for summer adventures!
-Each week of Summer Enrichment will be full of excitement, friendship, and fun!
-At Summer Enrichment, we know how to have a great time while learning new things.
+I hope you are ready for a memorable summer full of excitement, friendship, and fun!
+At Summer Days, we know how to have a great time while learning new things.
 Our highly trained staff will guide kids through fun activities related to a weekly theme.
-Throughout the summer, kids will go on field trips to local attractions, either virtually or in person, depending on COVID-19 restrictions.
+Throughout the summer, kids will go on field trips to local attractions, either virtually or in person, depending on any potential restrictions.
 Our goal is to provide a fun and safe environment for kids to be physically active, foster friendships, and have new experiences.

-If your child attends AYS before- or after-school programs, you may see some familiar faces at Summer Enrichment.
-Many summer staff are the same caring individuals who work with students during the school year.
-I encourage you to communicate regularly with the staff about the program and your child.
+If your child attends AYS before or after school programs, you may see some familiar faces at Summer Days.
+Many summer staff are the same caring individuals who work with students during the school year!
+I encourage you to communicate regularly with the staff about the camp and your child.
 Other opportunities to provide feedback may be made available through parent surveys.

-More than a quarter of the children served at Summer Enrichment receive some type of financial assistance in order to attend.
-If you would like to help a child in need attend Summer Enrichment, please consider a gift to our Ellen Clippinger Fund.
-Donations are accepted online at www.ayskids.org/donate or call 317-283-3817 ext.
-118 for more information.
+More than 25% of the children served at Summer Days receive some type of financial assistance in order to attend.
+If you would like to help a child in need attend Summer Days, please consider a gift to our Ellen Clippinger Fund.
+Donations are accepted online at www.ayskids.org/donate.
+For more information on giving opportunities, please contact our Director of Advancement, Dene Nichols, at email@example.com or 317-283-3817 ext.
+161.

 Best wishes for a great summer,